ilpincy/blabbermouth/README.md

 Each message managed by BlabberMouth must be exactly `SIZE` bytes long, so the `-s` option is required.

-The syntax for stream descriptors is: `ID:TYPE:DATA`, where `ID` is a unique identifier for the stream; `TYPE` is a case-sensitive string such as `tcp`, `udp`, `bt`, or `xbee`; and `DATA` is a colon-separated string of fields that specify how to connect to the stream.
+The syntax for stream descriptors is: `ID:TYPE:VERBOSE:DATA`, where `ID` is a unique identifier for the stream; `TYPE` is a case-sensitive string such as `tcp`, `udp`, `bt`, or `xbee`; `VERBOSE` is a flag (`0`/`1`) to establish whether BlabberMouth should log when sending/receiving messages on the console; and `DATA` is a colon-separated string of fields that specify how to connect to the stream.

 Supported stream descriptors:

-    ID:tcp:SERVER:PORT   A TCP connection to SERVER on PORT ID:udp:SERVER:PORT   A UDP connection to SERVER on PORT ID:bt:rfcomm:CHANNEL An RFComm Bluetooth connection on CHANNEL
+    ID:tcp:VERBOSE:SERVER:PORT   A TCP connection to SERVER on PORT ID:udp:VERBOSE:SERVER:PORT   A UDP connection to SERVER on PORT ID:bt:VERBOSE:rfcomm:CHANNEL An RFComm Bluetooth connection on CHANNEL

 Options: